wangwenx190/build-scripts/win-build-qt-mingw.md

    ```
    **Note**

-   mingw32-make -j n where "n" is the number of the CPU cores your PC has.
+   1. mingw32-make -j n where "n" is the number of the CPU cores your PC has.
+   2. Remember to put "qt.conf" and "qtenv2.bat" into the "bin" directory.
+You can create a new file if you cannot find the original file in "src/qtbase/bin".